wormhole-foundation/wormhole/docs/guardian.md

 ### Query Support

-The query package is used to process Wormhole Queries (also known as CCQ) requests, forwarding them to the appropriate watcher for processing, and posting the responses.
+The query package is used to process Wormhole Queries (also known as CCQ, which stands for Cross Chain Queries) requests, forwarding them to the appropriate watcher for processing, and posting the responses.
 It receives requests and publishes responses over a separate set of P2P topics, via the p2p package.

 Queries are currently supported on EVM and Solana.